 Producer Mark Hellinger initially wanted director Don Siegel for the job, but the loan out fee from Warner Bros. was too high.
 Ironically, Siegel went on to direct the remake almost 20 years later.
 And for your convenience, Criterion pairs the 1946 and 1964 films into one package so you can see Siodmak’s and Siegel’s take on Ernest Hemingway’s short story.

 On a crowded New York City subway, pickpocket Skip McCoy (Richard Widmark) does his usual business and steals Candy’s (Jean Peters) wallet.
-What Skip doesn’t realize was that Candy’s wallet contains microfilm with government secrets, and she was on her way to deliver this information to a Communist spy ring.
+What Skip doesn’t realize was that Candy’s wallet contains microfilm with government secrets, and she was on her way to delivering this information to a Communist spy ring.
 As he now possesses the film, Skip becomes the number one target for both the police and the enemy agents.

 Pickup on South Street features three lead characters that have some complicated backgrounds fit for the noir genre.
 Skip is a cocky pickpocket, and on top of that, he’s a three-time convict.
 On the surface, he has no redeeming qualities, and through most of the film he’s only looking out for himself.
 Candy is an ex-prostitute who’s been sending information to Communists for months, but her only reason for doing business with them is to finish a favor for her ex-boyfriend (who is also a Communist).
 And Moe Williams (Thelma Ritter) gets by as a professional informant, helping the police identify her friend Skip as the thief on the subway and later telling Candy where Skip lives.
 All three initially have selfish motivations, but as the film progresses the three characters’ actions begin to show that they’re not as bad as they seem.

 Richard Widmark got his start as an actor in the film noir genre, giving an unforgettable debut performance as sociopath Tommy Udo in Kiss of Death, which earned him his only Oscar nomination.
-Jean Peters isn’t as well-known as her contemporaries, but director Samuel Fuller chose her for the part over studio favorites Betty Grable, Shelley Winters, and Ava Gardner, and this is probably her best performance from her short career.
+Jean Peters isn’t as well-known as her contemporaries, but director Samuel Fuller chose her for the part over studio favorites Betty Grable, Shelley Winters, and Ava Gardner, and this is probably the best performance from her short career.
 She can also be seen in Technicolor noir Niagara (made the same year as Pickup on South Street), which co-stars Marilyn Monroe.
 Thelma Ritter’s portrayal as Moe earned her an Oscar nomination, her fourth in a row!
 She was nominated for Best Supporting Actress from 1951-1954, and was later nominated two more times, but sadly never won.
 This is my favorite of Ritter’s roles, and here she gives one of the most heartbreaking performances in film noir.

 Cinematographer Joseph MacDonald also provides some great photography of the film’s urban settings.
 Like many noir films, the streets are shown in high contrast with characters often lurking in the shadows.
 MacDonald’s work on this film is best exemplified in scenes set at Skip’s waterfront residence.
 He also uses a great deal of close-ups, further heightening the tension in scenes where Skip is on the subway pickpocketing.
 Just like actress Jean Peters, he also worked on Niagara in the same year.
 MacDonald’s work can also be seen in Criterion titles My Darling Clementine and Bigger Than Life; I think this proves that he truly excelled in both black-and-white and in color.